 With support and encouragement from Action Dignity’s staff, I worked diligently with the Bangladeshi Community Centre to develop a Seniors’ Club which now meets twice a week.
 The club has been gradually attracting a larger group of older adults at every meeting.
 The club is not only helping older adults, but also adults who are transitioning to retirement.
 The club helps people prepare ahead of time for their retirement, which I know will give them a sense of security and a happier life.
 I am working hard with the Bangladeshi community to promote the club as a safe and welcoming group that provides genuine support.

-We are a country steeped in indigenous histories and fused together in a mosaic of cultures.
-We pride ourselves in being a nation who respects and values differences.
+We are a country steeped in indigenous histories and fused in a mosaic of cultures.
+We pride ourselves in being a nation that respects and values differences.
 We see equality as a right but as it is with many of our rights, we must fight for it.
 We must never take it for granted and always remind each other of its importance.
 We exist to ensure all of us experience this right.
-That we never forget how our differences make us stronger and how our conviction of being a fair and just community is always upheld.
+We never forget how our differences make us stronger and how our conviction of being a fair and just community is always upheld.

 Each one of us is responsible for the quality of the community we live in.
 We all play a role in building our community and our future.
 We must act for our rights and our beliefs.
 We can all demonstrate our support and the value and respect we have for each other, with every interaction and at every moment.